FerPzt/Pixel-Art/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+To use the Pixel Art Maker, you need to open index.html and set the size of the grid (height and width), then select the color in the color picker.
+After that, you are good to start your pixel art.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+Starter code by Udacity, desgins.js implemented by Fernanda.